THE SECRET LIFE OF CLOUDS

 xx

-“30 centimetres of powder instead of the predicted three centimetres in a place like K2’s North Face can slow down an expedition to a dangerous point.”
+“30 centimeters of powder instead of the predicted three centimeters in a place like K2’s North Face can slow down an expedition to a dangerous point.”

 xx